denysdovhan/bash-handbook/README.md

 done
 ```

 `for` is handy when we want to do the same operation over each file in a directory.
-For example, if we need to move all `.bash` files into `script` folder and then give them execute permissions, our script would look like this:
+For example, if we need to move all `.bash` files into the `script` folder and then give them execute permissions, our script would look like this:

 ```bash
 #!/bin/bash